Bunbury, Western Australia: Television

 WIN Television maintains a newsroom in the city; however, the station itself is based in Perth.
-The WIN newsroom provides regional coverage for sister station NEW-10's 10 News First bulletins at 5pm each night, which are simulcast on WIN.
+The WIN newsroom provides regional coverage of local news for sister station STW's Nine News bulletins at 6pm each night, which are simulcast on WIN's Nine Western Australia.

 On 28 July 2011, new digital television services from GWN and WIN commenced transmission.
 A new stand alone Network 10 affiliated channel branded as West Digital Television was the first of the new digital only channels to go on-air.
-The other new digital only channels that are also now available in Bunbury include 7two, 7mate, ishop tv, RACING.COM, 10 HD, 10 Bold, 10 Peach, A placeholder on channel 54 currently showing WIN Television’s Australian landmark videos, TVSN, Gold, 9Gem, 9Life and 9Go!.
+The other new digital only channels that are also now available in Bunbury include 7two, 7mate, ishop tv, RACING.COM, 10 HD, 10 Drama, 10 Comedy, A placeholder on channel 54 currently showing WIN Television’s Australian landmark videos, TVSN, Gold, 9Gem, 9Life and 9Go!.

 Subscription Television service Foxtel is available via satellite.

 Newspapers

 Bunbury Herald, South Western Times and Bunbury Mail are local newspapers available in Bunbury and surrounding region.

 Newspapers from Perth including The West Australian and The Sunday Times are also available, as well as national newspapers such as The Australian and The Australian Financial Review.